realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics-case-study-einstein-non-locality.md

 ---
 title: "Case Study: Einstein, Non-Locality, and Boundary Mismatch"
-artifact_type: Case Study
+artifact_type: "Case Study"
-section: Part II — Epistemic Tools and Reality Testing
+section: "Part II — Epistemic Tools and Reality Testing"
-status: Permanent
+status: "Permanent"
 ---

 # Case Study: Einstein, Non-Locality, and Boundary Mismatch

 ## Overview

-This case study illustrates how unbounded extrapolation can arise not from missing hidden structure, but from **mis-specified invariants or conceptual lumping**.
+This case study illustrates how unbounded extrapolation can arise not from missing hidden structure, but from mis-specified invariants or conceptual lumping.

 The historical reaction to quantum entanglement provides a canonical example.